Louise Matson (White Earth Band of Ojibwe),

 Louise was a founding Board member and is the current Board chair of Bdote Learning Center, a Dakota and Ojibwe Immersion School located in South Minneapolis.
 She served as a mentor for Big Brother Big Sister for over ten years.
-She is a member of Philips Indian Educators and Steering Committee member for the Memorandum of Agreement between the Metropolitan Urban India Directors group and the Minneapolis Public Schools.
+She is member of the Board of Directors for the American Heart Association.

 Shanah Regguinti (Leech Lake and Oneida Wisconsin),